3 Days Chimpanzee Trekking in Uganda

 Day 2: Chimpanzee Trekking

-Regardless of whether you have prior hiking experiences or not, this three hour nature walk is worth a try.
+Regardless of whether you have prior hiking experiences or not, this three-hour nature walk is worth a try.
 The tracks are easy to negotiate thanks to the even distribution of boardwalks which makes it easy to get past marshy stretches.
 Thanks to the 24hour surveillance of the park by ranger guides whose task is to monitor the movement of animals, your chances of seeing chimps are very high.
-If you don’t succeed in finding chimps at the floor of the forest, the ranger guides will often take you off the beaten tracks and across jungle to get the best views of the chimpanzees playing in the canopy as they feed and or sleep in the trees after a heavy meal.
+If you don’t succeed in finding chimps at the floor of the forest, the ranger guides will often take you off the beaten tracks and across the jungle to get the best views of the chimpanzees playing in the canopy as they feed and or sleep in the trees after a heavy meal.

 Day 3: Drive to back Kampala / Entebbe

-At the end of your tour, you will mix and mingle with the community neighbouring the park as you immerse in their traditional ways of life.
+At the end of your tour, you will mix and mingle with the community neighboring the park as you immerse in their traditional ways of life.
 They will take you through coffee plantations and subsistence gardens to see how they do daily work.

 Upon your return to Kampala at around noon, you will have lunch in a nice restaurant of your choice in Kampala.
-Thereafter, you will embark on a half day city tour that will treat you to sights and sounds of Kampala, Uganda’s capital.
+Thereafter, you will embark on a half-day city tour that will treat you to sights and sounds of Kampala, Uganda’s capital.
 You will mostly visit historical and cultural attractions such as Lubiri, the royal palace of the kingdom after which Kampala is named, then there is the national museum, the markets, downtown.